mit4web/ajax-to-python-example/README.md

 ![](readme_gifs/terminal.gif)

-If running properly, you should see: "WayScript Ajax Example Running" in your terminal.
+If running properly, you should see: "WayScript Ajax Example Running" in your terminal

 In your browser go to http://127.0.0.1:8081